Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Líneas perpendiculares)
 **Perpendicular lines**: two lines (or rays, or segments) that cross each other at right angles, i.e. the four angles formed at the intersection of the lines are right angles.
 Perpendicularity is denoted with the $\perp$ symbol, e.g. given two lines $l$ and $m$ that are perpendicular to each other, this is denoted as $l \perp m$, which is the same as $m \perp l$.

+(Paralelismo en geometría)
+**Geometric parallelism**: the relationship that is produced when two distinct figures extend indefinitely and never intersect each other.
+Two parallel lines that belong to the same plane, extend indefinitely and never intersect each other.
+Two parallel planes in space, extend indefinitely and never intersect each other.
+The distance between parallel lines or planes is constant.
+The symbol $\parallel$ indicates a parallel relation.
+Let $\overleftrightarrow{AB}$, $\overleftrightarrow{CD}$ be two lines, such that they are parallel to each other, this can be denoted as $\overleftrightarrow{AB} \parallel \overleftrightarrow{CD}$, read as the line $AB$ is parallel to the line $CD$ (la línea $AB$ es paralela a la línea $CD$).
+In diagrams, parallel lines are indicated by placing arrowheads inside the lines.
+Each set of parallel lines has its own amount of arrowheads.

+(Propiedad transitiva de las líneas paralelas) **Transitive property of parallel lines**: given two parallel lines, if the first one is parallel to a third line, then the second line is also parallel to the third, if $k \parallel l$ and $l \parallel m$, then $k \parallel m$.

+(Líneas alabeadas)
+**skew lines**: a relationship between two lines, such that they are not parallel but also do not intersect.
+This is possible in lines that belong to different planes.

+(Línea transversal)
+**Transversal line**: a line that intersects two other distinct lines.

+(Partes de una transversal)
+**Parts of a transversal**: a few named parts of transversals in general.

+- **Interior area** (Área interna): the area between the two lines crossed by the transversal, e.g. the area between $l$ and $m$.

+- **Exterior area** (Área externa): the area outside of the two lines crossed by the transversal, e.g. the area outside of $l$ and $m$.

+- **Corresponding angles** (Ángulos correspondientes): two angles that are in the same position relative to the transversal, but each on a different line, e.g. $\angle 1$ and $\angle 5$ are corresponding angles, like $\angle 2$ and $\angle 6$, also $\angle 3$ and $\angle 7$, and lastly $\angle 4$ and $\angle 8$ form corresponding angle pairs.

+- **Alternate interior angles** (Ángulos alternos internos): two angles that lie on the interior area, do not form a linear pair, and are on opposite sides of the transversal, e.g. $\angle 3$ and $\angle 6$ are alternate interior angles, like $\angle 4$ and $\angle 5$.

+- **Alternate exterior angles** (Ángulos alternos externos): two angles that lie on the exterior area, do not form a linear pair, and are on opposite sides of the transversal, e.g. $\angle 1$ and $\angle 8$ are alternate exterior angles, like $\angle 2$ and $\angle 7$.

+- **Same side interior angles** (Ángulos conjugados internos): two angles that lie on the interior area, are distinct, and are on the same side of the transversal, e.g. $\angle 3$ and $\angle 5$ are same side interior angles, like $\angle 4$ and $\angle 6$.

+- **Same side exterior angles** (Ángulos conjugados externos): two angles that lie on the exterior area, are distinct, and are on the same side of the transversal, e.g. $\angle 1$ and $\angle 7$ are same side exterior angles, like $\angle 2$ and $\angle 8$.

+- **Consecutive angles** (Ángulos consecutivos): same side angles are also known as consecutive angles.

 (Ángulo llano)
 **Straight angle**: the angle of half a circle, i.e. $180 \text{\textdegree}$ or $\pi$ radians.
 Two rays that have this angle form a straight line.